PeterBriesch/TCP_SFTP_ClientAndServer/README.md

 ## Test Cases:
 ### Full functionality test case
-Commands can be copied and right clicking in command prompt will execute commands sequentially for quick testing test case on line 37 and 39 require the user to open the txt file to see changes
+replace yourWorkingDirectory with whatever directory you have put the files in Commands can be copied and right clicking in command prompt will execute commands sequentially for quick testing test case on line 37 and 39 require the user to open the txt file to see changes
 ```